XuewenWangUGA/GMATA/README.md

 # GMATA
 ### GMATA stands for Genome-wide Microsatellite Analyzing Toward Application.
 GMATA is an easiest and fastest bioinformatic tool /software for any Simple Sequence Repeats (SSR) analyses, and SSR marker designing, polymorphism screen, and e-mapping in any DNA sequences.
-GMATA algorithm has been cited wordwide for more than 180 times in academic publication.
-You can run the GMATA from graphic interface or command interface.
+GMATA algorithms have been cited wordwide for more than 180 times in academic publication.

+### GMATA uses a range of algorithms to identify tandem repeats and analyze their characteristics, such as the length and purity of the repeat sequence.
+It can be used to analyze both single sequences and whole genomes, and provides a range of output formats and visualization tools for further analysis.

+### Overall, GMATA is a useful tool for researchers studying the genetics and genomics of various organisms, as it provides a comprehensive analysis of tandem repeat sequences that can help elucidate their functional and evolutionary significance.

+### You can run the GMATA from graphic interface or command interface.

 Latest version: v2.3.

 Developed by Xuewen Wang.

 ## News
-A new updated version which will work on most Linux systems is coming soon.
-In addition, a new visualization of result is coming soon.
-A parallele computing will be implemented soon so GMATA will complete all analyses in a much faster way.
+A new updated version which  works on most Linux systems is coming soon.

 ## Install for Windows, Linux and Mac OS
 You can use one of the following methods.